BrendelGroup/AEGeAn/docs/api.rst

 .. c:type:: AgnLocusMapVisitor

   Implements the GenomeTools ``GtNodeVisitor`` interface.
 This is a node visitor used for printing out gene --> locus and mRNA --> locus relationships as part of a locus/iLocus processing stream.
-See the `class header <https://github.com/standage/AEGeAn/blob/master/inc/core/AgnLocusMapVisitor.h>`_.
+See the `AgnLocusMapVisitor class header <https://github.com/standage/AEGeAn/blob/master/inc/core/AgnLocusMapVisitor.h>`_.

 .. c:function:: GtNodeStream* agn_locus_map_stream_new(GtNodeStream *in, FILE *genefh, FILE *mrnafh)